Core Developer Guide#

 This document offers guidelines for your new role.
 First and foremost, you should familiarize yourself with the project’s mission, vision, and values.
 When in doubt, always refer back here.

 As a core team member, you gain the responsibility of shepherding other contributors through the review process; here are some guidelines.

-You now have the ability to push changes directly to the master branch, but should never do so; instead, continue making pull requests as before and in accordance with the general contributor guide.
+You now have the ability to push changes directly to the main branch, but should never do so; instead, continue making pull requests as before and in accordance with the general contributor guide.

 As a core contributor, you gain the ability to merge or approve other contributors’ pull requests.
 Much like nuclear launch keys, it is a shared power: you must merge only after another core has approved the pull request, and after you yourself have carefully reviewed it.
 (See Reviewing and especially Merge Only Changes You Understand below.)
 To ensure a clean git history, use GitHub’s Squash and Merge feature to merge, unless you have a good reason not to do so.

 How to Conduct A Good Review#

 Always be kind to contributors.
 Nearly all of

 volunteer work, for which we are tremendously grateful.
 Provide